-Sam and Susan Stewart say they expected a pleasant evening with their new neighbors, Biff and Beryl Bundy.
+Sam and Jill Stewart say they expected a pleasant evening with their new neighbors, Ron and Beryl Bundy.
 Given that they’d already had one successful game night, it seemed like the most likely outcome.
 “We played Battleship,” comments Sam wistfully.
-“I suppose I should have seen the warning when Beryl kept worrying that our ships were in the previously agreed Bundy water.
-She wanted to run tooth floss between all the little bumps to divide up national waterways.
-The game ended due to an ‘accidental’ break of the last floss piece, which obviously resulted in game chaos.”
+“I suppose I should have seen the warning when Beryl kept worrying that our ships were in the previously agreed private Bundy water.
+She wanted to run tooth floss between all the little bumps to divide up personal waterways.
+The game ended due to an ‘accidental’ break of the last floss piece, which obviously resulted in a little tension.”

-“I kinda liked that part,” admitted an abashed Susan.
+“I kinda liked that part,” admitted an abashed Jill.

 “We thought this time we’d go with something simple, yet unnecessarily contentious, like a Libertarian Monopoly marathon.
-But the first time Beryl was sent to jail, she became very upset and began demanding of all participants if she were ‘being detained.’
-To calm her, we fished a fake “Get Out of Jail Free” card and handed it to her, whereupon she informed us that he was just two days away from tunneling out anyway.
+But the first time Beryl was sent to jail, she became very combative and demanded to know if she were ‘being detained.’
+To calm her, we fished out a “Get Out of Jail Free” card and handed it to her, whereupon she informed us that she was just two days away from tunneling out anyway.

-After the tense beginning, Sam strove for harmony through a bland, half-hearted performance.
+After the tense beginning, Sam strove for harmony through a half-hearted performance intended to provide more equity in game outcome.
 Unfortunately, this gave Beryl the first shot at owning Park Place, which was clearly her intended prize from the first roll of the dice.